Emergent Quantum Mechanics at the Boundary of a Local Classical Lattice Model: Ingredients for

 \subsection{Unitarity from Destructive Interference}

-A final challenge is to obtain dynamics for $\bm{P}$ such that $\Psi$ in \eqnref{eq:P} undergoes a unitary evolution described by Schr\"{o}dinger's equation.
-One route to realizing unitarity is to suppose that after the forward-propagating bits $a_{s,x}$ reach the $s=S$ boundary, the bits are transformed by a shallow stochastic circuit $B$ that encodes a small unitary time evolution generated by the Hamiltonian $H$.
+A final challenge is to obtain dynamics for $\bm{P}$ such that $\Psi$ in \eqnref{eq:P} undergoes a unitary evolution described by Schr\"{o}dinger's equation.\footnote{ Unitary dynamics implies many other useful properties.
+For example, Tsirelson's bound is an upper bound for how much quantum theory can violate Bell's inequality. \cite{tsirelsonBound} Tsirelson's bound is saturated by Schr\"odinger's equation, but Tsirelson's bound is exceeded by some alternatives of quantum theory. \cite{exceedTsirelsonBound} If $\Psi$ in our model obeys a unitary evolution corresponding to a local Hamiltonian, then in addition to violating Bell's inequality, our model would saturate Tsirelson's bound (in agreement with quantum theory).} One route to realizing unitarity is to suppose that after the forward-propagating bits $a_{s,x}$ reach the $s=S$ boundary, the bits are transformed by a shallow stochastic circuit $B$ that encodes a small unitary time evolution generated by the Hamiltonian $H$.
 The resulting bits could then back-propagate through the circuit (via $Q_{s,x}^T$) while dictating how the stochastic matrices slowly evolve such that $\bm{P}$ undergoes the desired dynamics.

 But how could a stochastic circuit encode a time evolution by a generic imaginary-valued Hamiltonian satisfying \eqnref{eq:sumH0}?
 One possibility is that a pair of stochastic circuits $B^{(\pm)}$ outputs two sets of bits with probability vectors $\bm{P}_\pm$ that ``destructively interfere'' with each other: